asyncapi/modelina/docs/champions.md

 # Champions
 As Modelina grows, more and more people would like to become maintainers, each with varying degree of time to give.

 In order to have something for everyone, we introduce the concept of `champions` where we split up the areas of responsibility where best possible.
+Champions will have the ability to merge and accept pull requests for their [area of responsibility](#areas-of-responsibility), basically owning and maintaining a part of Modelina.
+This also entitles you to join the [AsyncAPI TSC](https://www.asyncapi.com/community/tsc).

 You can checkout the [CODEOWNERS file](../CODEOWNERS) for an updated list of maintainers and what areas they champion.